 As the steward of onshore Federal energy resources, including deposits of oil and gas, the BLM is responsible for balancing conservation, energy production, and generating a fair return to the public for the extraction of public resources.
 Revenue from Federal oil and gas development is distributed to several Federal programs, as well as being shared with the States in which the oil and gas development occurs.
-At the same time, energy development can pose significant risks to the environment.
+At the same time, energy development can pose risks to the environment.
 The BLM is charged with balancing these competing considerations in a manner that best serves the public interest.

-For all competitively issued leases, the Mineral Leasing Act (MLA) requires a royalty "at a rate of not less than 12.5 percent in amount or value of the production removed or sold from the lease."
+For all competitively issued leases, the Mineral Leasing Act (MLA) requires a royalty "at a rate of not less than 16 2/3 percent in amount or value of the production removed or sold from the lease."
 30 U.S.C. § 226(b)(1)(A); see also 30 U.S.C. § 352 (applying that requirement to leases on acquired land).
-Although the BLM is authorized by the MLA and its implementing regulations (43 C.F.R.
-3103.3-1(a)(2)(ii)) to specify a royalty rate higher than 12.5 percent for competitive leases, the MLA sets a flat 12.5 percent royalty rate for noncompetitive leases.
-30 U.S.C. § 226(c); 30 U.S.C. § 352 (acquired lands).
+Pursuant to the MLA and its implementing regulations (30 U.S.C. § 226(b), 43 C.F.R.
+3103.31(a)(2)), the royalty rate for competitive leases issued between August 16, 2022, and August 16, 2032, is 16.67 percent.